Medwave

 Depending on your state and the type of practice you have, Medicaid may require a site visit before approving your credentials.
 During a site visit, a representative will come to your practice location to ensure it meets certain standards.
 They’ll check that your office is accessible to patients with disabilities, that you have appropriate equipment and supplies, and that your facility meets health and safety regulations.

 If you know a site visit is coming, take time to prepare.
 Make sure all required signage is posted, emergency exits are clearly marked, and your waiting area is clean and welcoming.
 Have your medical records system organized and ready to demonstrate if asked.
-These visits aren’t meant to be intimidating—they’re simply a way for Medicaid to ensure that patients will receive care in an appropriate setting.
+These visits aren’t meant to be intimidating.
+They’re simply a way for Medicaid to ensure that patients will receive care in an appropriate setting.

 What Happens After Approval?